 If cross country skiing is more your style, there are a number of groomed trails throughout Jasper National Park.
 Check out the trail report page for all the current maintained cross country ski trails.

-The first time you see a fat bike, you’ll know you’re looking at something unique to wintertime.
+You might take a double take the first time you see a fat bike!
 These bikes are made with extra wide tires to ride smoothly through the snow.
 Biking as a winter sport has been gaining in popularity the past few years.
 I’ll admit that my family hasn’t tried fat-biking, but I think this could be a lot of fun for older kids.

 You can rent these bikes at a few shops in town.
 In fact, you can rent fat bikes year round and check out what they’re like even if you come in the summertime.
-Once you’ve got your fat bike, try it out on any of the hiking trails around town.
+Once you’ve got your fat bike, try it out on any of the hiking trails around town or in the valley bottom.
 The bike shop should be able to give you current bike trail recommendations and conditions report.

 Snowshoeing and Hiking: